 Myelin – the protective coating around nerve fibers in the central nervous system – is a primary target of the immune attack in MS.

 Myelin is a fatty white substance that surrounds the axon of some nerve cells, forming an electrically insulating layer.
-It is essential for the proper functioning of ...
+It is essential for the proper ...

 sheath [shēth] a tubular case or envelope. arachnoid sheath the delicate membrane between the pial sheath and the dural sheath of the optic nerve. carotid sheath a ...

 WebMD explains myelin sheath, a sleeve that protects a part of your nerve cells, and how it's related to multiple sclerosis.

 Myelin is an insulating layer, or sheath that forms around nerves, including those in the brain and spinal cord.
 It is made up of protein and fatty substances.